 So, I wrote a book about it, called Better Business Better Life, with all my secrets to success neatly compiled in its pages.

 I thrived on helping others succeed; in lifting them to fulfil their purpose.

 Yet, there was something inside me that I couldn’t shake.
 I couldn’t ignore this feeling that there had to be more I could give.
 The difficulty was in dividing my time across so many business owners who needed help.

 So I teamed up with friend, business woman, and education guru, Joanne Brooks.
-Together we developed an incredible series of online short courses that allow you to ignite your business.
+Together we wanted to ignite passion and profit into small businesses.

 Success is such a subjective term.
 For me, it’s always been about aligning my purpose and passion with business systems that produce outcomes.
 This secret formula allows me to live a life of freedom.
 With success comes the capacity to give back to the people close to you and the community at large.
 You also have the ability to reinvest into other businesses and passions, and work towards achieving your goals.
 You’re free to live an actively rewarding life.
 People think money is an ugly word, but the truth is, it’s not about money at all – it’s about the life you are able to live.
 You’re willing and enthusiastic to turn up to ‘work’ everyday.
 In a word, success is freedom.

 Entrepreneurs with drive and passion are going to change the world.
-Are you one of them?”
+If you’ve read this far, then you’re one of them.